 SSL certificates expire each year, meaning Adobe must purchase a new certificate for each implementation on a yearly basis.
-All supported users within your organization will receive an email notification each time an implementation is close to expiration.
+All supported users within your organization receive an email notification each time an implementation is close to expiration.
 For Adobe to renew your hostname, one supported user must reply to the email from Adobe and indicate that you plan to continue using the expiring hostname for data collection.
 At that point, Adobe automatically purchases and installs a new certificate.

-|Is this process secure?||Yes, the Adobe Managed program is more secure than our legacy method as no certificate or private key changes hands outside of Adobe and the issuing certificate authority.|
+|Is this process secure?||Yes, the Adobe-Managed program is more secure than our legacy method as no certificate or private key changes hands outside of Adobe and the issuing certificate authority.|

 |How can Adobe purchase a certificate for our domain?||The certificate can only be purchased when you have pointed the specified hostname (for example,